savagej/savagej.github.io/_posts/2023-11-12-simulations-at-ecommerce-company.markdown

 ### Conclusion
 You should simulate too.
 If you want to, look into reinforcement learning papers to find how they've simulated since it's so data hungry

+[^1]: You can watch some beautiful explanations of the compartmental models [here](https://www.youtube.com/watch?v=7OLpKqTriio) (and many other simulations on the channed)